 Infinite Design Options

 The simplest way to use epoxy resin is as a clear, gloss finish.
+In fact, nothing beats the look you can get from an epoxy resin for wood countertops.
 But that is not by any means the only way to use it.

 Color resins provide an opaque finish to match any kitchen aesthetic.
 You can even mix colors together during the application process to create art or imitate natural finishes.